Ramat Gan: History

 Over the years, the economy shifted from agriculture to commerce and industry.
 By 1946, the population had grown to 12,000.
 In 1950, Ramat Gan was recognized as a city.
 The city's population was greatly boosted by an influx of Iraqi Jews into Israel during Operation Ezra and Nehemiah.
 So many Iraqi immigrants settled in Ramat Gan that it became known as "Little Baghdad."
+The popular Israeli dish Sabich, based on a traditional Iraqi Jewish meal, was created in Ramat Gan by Iraqi immigrants.
 In 1955, it had a population of 55,000.
 The first mayor was Avraham Krinitzi who remained in office for 43 years.
 In 1961, the municipal area of Ramat Gan expanded eastward, to encompass the area that includes the Sheba Medical Center in Tel Hashomer and Bar Ilan University.
 In 1968, the world's largest diamond exchange opened in Ramat Gan.
 The Sheba Medical Center and the Israel Diamond Exchange are located in Ramat Gan.

-In June 2025, during the Iran-Israel war, the city was targeted by Iran.
+In June 2025, during the Twelve-Day War, the city was targeted by Iran.
 On June 14, a ballistic missile struck a residential building, killing a woman.
 Nine buildings were destroyed, while hundreds of others were damaged at some level; approximately 100 residents were displaced from their homes due to the bombardment.
 On June 19, 22 people were injured due to a hit on the financial district with considerable material damage, with two of them seriously wounded.

+On 17 March, during the 2026 Iran War, a cluster munition from the warhead of an Iranian missile hit an apartment building killed two residents in their 70s, who were found just outside their safe room.
+A statement from the Islamic Revolutionary Guard Corps called the barrage that killed the two civilians "revenge for the blood of martyr Dr. Ali Larijani and his companions," who had been killed a day before as the target of an Israeli airstrike.